puppetlabs/puppet-docs/source/learning/modules2.markdown

       ...
 {% endhighlight %}

-This doesn't have to be Tolstoy, but seriously, write down what the parameters are and what kind of data they have to take.
+This doesn't have to be Tolstoy, but seriously, at least write down what the parameters are and what kind of data they have to take.
 Your future self will thank you.
 And if you do it in a comment block butted up directly against the start of the class definition, you can later automatically generate a browsable Rdoc-style site with info for all your modules.
 You can test it now, actually:

     # puppet doc --mode rdoc --outputdir ~/moduledocs --modulepath /etc/puppetlabs/puppet/modules